CoolDude2349/Offline-SingleFile-Games/README.md

 Does not require internet connection.

 Note: Any offline html files for unity will be very large!
+Use chunks if you're having trouble loading it.